StellarUpdater/Stellar/README.md

 ### How to use
 1. Select your RetroArch folder
 2. Select the Download from the menu
-3. Click Update
+3. Click `Update`

-* It will download the latest Nightly 7z and extract only retroarch.exe and retroarch_debug.exe to your folder.
+* It will download the latest Nightly 7z and extract only `retroarch.exe` and `retroarch_debug.exe` to your folder.
 * The Check button will preview the file URL before downloading.
 * It should not overwrite your configs, but you should keep a backup before updating.
 * If RetroArch is installed in Program Files folder, you may need to Run As Administrator.

 ### Cores Update
 1. Select your RetroArch folder
-2. Select Cores from the Download menu
+2. Select `Cores` from the `Download menu`
-3. Click the Check button to preview download (optional)
+3. Click the `Check` button to preview download (optional)
-4. Click Update
+4. Click `Update`

 * It will check if Server Core Dates are more recent than PC Core Dates.
 * Downloads only Cores you currently have, won't add more.
 * Temp zip files are stored in %appdata% and deleted when complete.

 #### To Exclude Core from Updates Download List
-* Check Button → Uncheck the Cores you don't want to update → Close Out → Click Update
+1. Click the `Check` Button → Uncheck the Cores you don't want to update → Close Out → Click `Update`
-* It won't save the checkbox states (for now), you will need to exclude again each time you update.
+2. It won't save the checkbox states (for now), you will need to exclude again each time you update.
-* Keep a backup of your important cores in case of accidentally overwriting
+3. Keep a backup of your important cores in case of accidentally overwriting

 ## Downloads